mandy8055/dataStructuresAndAlgoJava/README.md

 ## What you can find in this repository

-I have solved quite a number of problems from several topics.
+I have solved quite a number of problems from several topics and from several websites.
 See the below table for further details.

-[//]: # (Run the py script to generate the below table.)

 | Topic Name| Number of Problems Solved|
 |  :--------: |  :--------: |